natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ariete%20PSO.md

 * Large lower glacis
 * Least armoured MBT in the game
 * PSO Tipo 2 doesn't really offer any substantial differences or advantages over the regular PSO armour pack
-* Russian tanks with Kontakt-5 armour are capable of stopping CL3143 in certain places and will need careful aiming
+* Russian tanks with Explosive Reactive Armour are capable of stopping DM53 in certain places and will need careful aiming
 * Huge ammorack next to the driver
-* Narrow FOV and low levels of zoom for the gunner's sight

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->